Placeholder-Organization-Name/Modeling-Simulation-Project-Alpha/README.md

 Simulate the orbits of a set of celestial bodies from the Solar System.
 This will be done through the implementation of an N-body simulation using one of the different numerical integration methods applied to this problem (some of them are force polynomials, Hermite and individual time-steps).

 For this implementation, the data from celestial bodies within our Solar System can be extracted from [Horizon's System](https://ssd.jpl.nasa.gov/horizons/app.html#/).
-This site provides real-time position and velocity components of planets, satellites, asteroids, spacecraft, etc., alongisde some future predictions.
+This site provides real-time position and velocity components of planets, satellites, asteroids, spacecraft, etc., alongisde some future predictions of its own.

+The intention is to be able to use any of the celestial bodies that is provided by this system.
+However, the first objective is to reach out a first solution of the planets of the Solar System.

 ## Justification